 - Requires maintenance – Needs regular inspection, cleaning, and occasional replacement of parts (e.g., filters in respirators).

-- Higher initial cost but cost-effective in the long run – Since it’s reusable, it reduces frequent purchasing costs.
+- Higher upfront cost but cost-effective over time – Reusability reduces frequent purchasing costs.

-- Often subject to compliance regulations – Must meet safety standards (e.g., OSHA in the U.S.).
+- Must meet safety regulations – Should comply with applicable standards (e.g., OSHA and ANSI in the U.S.).

-- Durable PPE → Long-term use, requires maintenance (e.g., helmets, goggles, respirators).
+- Durable PPE → Long-term use and requires maintenance (e.g., helmets, goggles, respirators).

 - Consumable PPE → Single-use or short-term, disposable (e.g., masks, disposable gloves, shoe covers).

-- In PPE inventory management, durable PPE requires tracking for assignment to employees, maintenance schedules, and replacement timelines to ensure continued safety compliance.
-Would you like help framing this in your SaaS knowledge base
+- In PPE inventory management, durable PPE should be tracked for assignment to employees, maintenance schedules, and replacement timelines to ensure ongoing safety compliance.

 How to Manage Durable Work Equipment in Aptien